Azure-Samples/azure-sdk-for-go-samples/maps/README.md

     AZURE_LOCATION_DEFAULT=westus2
     ```

-1. Assign `Azure Maps Data Contributor` role to newly created service principle to allow the access to Azure Maps data plane APIs with command `az role assignment create --assignee 'PRINCIPLE_OBJECT_ID' --role 'Azure Maps Data Contributor' --subscription 'AZURE_SUBSCRIPTION_ID'`
+1. Make sure environment variables are applied in current session.
+For example via: `export $(xargs < .env)`
-1. Run the tests via `go test` with Azure Active Directory authentication used in data plane APIs or `go test -sharedkey-auth` for shared key authentication.
-(You can also run tests from the root of azure-sdk-for-go-samples with `export $(xargs < .env) && go test -v ./maps/`)
+1. Run the tests via `go test -timeout 1h` with shared key authentification.
+(You can also run tests from the root of azure-sdk-for-go-samples with `export $(xargs < .env) && go test -v ./maps/ -timeout 1h`)

+1. **Azure Active Directory Auth**: If you want to use RBAC and Azure Active directory auth, pass `-ad-auth` to test runner: `go test -timeout 1h -ad-auth`.
+A newly created service principle will also require `Azure Maps Data Contributor` role assignment to allow the access to Azure Maps data plane APIs: extract the principal objectId via running: `az ad sp list --display-name 'azure-sdk-for-go-samples"'`, then use `az role assignment create --assignee 'PRINCIPLE_OBJECT_ID' --role 'Azure Maps Data Contributor' --subscription 'AZURE_SUBSCRIPTION_ID'` to assign the role.

+**Note:** expect around 30 minutes for all samples to complete.
+You might find practical to run an individual example like: `go test -v ./maps/ -run searchOperations`

 ## Debugging tests in VSCode

 Sample debugging configuration at `./azure-sdk-for-go-samples/.vscode/launch.json`: